DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-helping-users-check-how-candidates-drop-out-of-the-application-process.md

   status: need.data.status
 }) }}

-Providers track and report on candidate progress to understand:
+We decided to concentrate on how candidates leave the application process.
+This can happen because of an action taken by the provider or the candidate.

+Provider actions include:

+- rejecting applications before interview
-- the quality of applications they receive
+- rejecting applications after interview
-- the desirability of their training offer
-- if there are any problems in their sifting process
-- if there are any issues with the conditions they set
-- whether there is any bias in their processes
-- the overall conversion of a course

-From research, we’ve found that knowing where candidates drop out of the application process is necessary to improve the process.
+- withdrawing offers

+Candidate actions include:

+- withdrawing offers - either directly or by asking the provider to do it
+- declining offers
+- failing to meet an offer condition - this could be because the candidate has decided not to continue or because they cannot meet the condition

 ## What we did

-We decided to concentrate on how candidates leave the application process.
-This can happen because of a decision made by the provider or the candidate.

-Provider decisions include:

-- applications that led to a rejection
-- interviews that led to a rejection
-- offers that were withdrawn

-Candidate decisions include:

-- applications that led to being withdrawn
-- offers that were declined
-- accepted offers that led to candidates not meeting one or more conditions

-When a provider rejects a an application the candidate didn’t drop out.

-We consider a drop out to occur when a candidate:
+We created a ‘candidate drop out rate’ report, giving data for when a candidate:

 - chooses to withdraw their application
 - chooses to decline an offer
 - couldn’t meet one or more conditions of the offer

-Candidate drop outs are outside the control of a provider.

 ## How it works

+We made changes to the reports page, removed the progress report and added the drop out rates report.

-### Reports landing page
+### Reports page

 This page now provides links to the: